MihaelaVacarus/MS1-You-Plant-It/README.md

     - The Bundles page also offers a pack of organic seeds for veggies in each package.
     - Finally, in the PDF contained in the Workshops section, there are details about a coming talk on cultivating tropical fruit.
 - #### As a user, I want to check how much that's going to cost me.
-    - Information regarding prices can be requested by the user via social media, Whatsapp message and/or contact form.
+    - Information regarding prices can be requested by the user via social media, WhatsApp message and/or contact form.
 This is mentioned right below the bundles that we offer.
     - Specific prices were not included, as the type of user who is looking to rent a space for a garden in the city, would probably not care as much about the price, but rather about the services being offered.
 - #### As a user, I want to meet people with similar interests so that we share ideas.
     - The vision section on the homepage, already hints that gardening helps with socialising.